LouiseSteward/learn/public-health/text/quiz-11.md

 	- 	By disciplining staff who do not use it correctly
 	- 	By not changing the programme after it has been implemented
 9. After information has been analysed, who should have access to the results of the analysis?
-	- 	Senior managers only are they are the ones who make decisions about services
+	- 	Senior managers only are the ones who make decisions about services
 	- 	Facility staff only as they are the only ones in a position to improve care
 	+	Anybody working in the system should have access to information related to their area of work
 	- 	Anybody, including the general public, should have access to all health and healthcare information at all times